OlgaLa/LumaShop/README.md

 Test resuslt traces are stored in the folder `test-results`.
 To see the trace you should go to one of the test folders and run the following command:

 `npx playwright show-trace trace.zip`

+## View the test report

+The test report is stored in the folder `test-results/test-report`.
+It is a HTML report.
+To se it you should go to the test report folder and open index.html in a browser.

 ## View the test report produced by CI